 In lieu of a December meeting, Piedmont Beekeepers Association will be hosting our annual Christmas Party / Beekeeping Trivia with the winning team taking home the Battered Smoker Award.
 Family members are welcome to attend the party.
 Piedmont Beekeepers Association will be providing drinks, utensils, meats, and breads.
 Members - please bring sides and desserts.

-Upcoming Meetings and Events
+Past Meetings and Events

 Adult and Nymph Lantern Fly